Check out Shea's most recent publishing, The Importance of The TMJ and CranioSacral Therapy

 The Temporomandibular Joint (TMJ) is where the mandible articulates with the temporal bone, and might just be the most critical and most complicated joint in a horse.
 This joint is the fastest changing joint, and the closest joint to the brain and brain stem.
 The TMJ is highly innervated, and is surrounded by structures that dictate the horse's balance and sensory perceptions.
 The quality of feedback in the nervous system is affected by the health of this joint.
 The neurology is too involved to detail in this page, however there is an intricate web of information weaving throughout the TMJ, throat latch, and poll that directly affect biomechanics and neurology of the whole horse.

 The TMJ has two primary functions, mastication (mandible) and balance (temporal bone).
 Any change in bite or movement of the jaw, will cause change in the joint.
 The muscles and ligaments associated with mastication (chewing), also attach to other important bones in the cranium.
 So when a horse is not chewing correctly, this will cause muscle tightness or weakness that will pull on the bones in the cranium--most importantly, the bone that the brain rests in, called the sphenoid bone.
 Therefore, TMJ dysfunction can affect the central nervous system, causing a slew of issues that might be considered unrelated.
 Another importance of TMJ, is its relationship to c1 and c2, also known as “the poll".
 The axis of rotation for the mandible (jaw) is at c1 and c2.
 So TMJ affects the mobility of the neck, and the neck affects the mobility of the TMJ.
-How many chiropractors adjust the pole because the poll is out?
+How many chiropractors adjust the poll because the poll is out?
 Why does our horse’s poll joint constantly need adjusting from a chiropractor?

 There is also a spiritual and emotional aspect of the TMJ.
 The jaw is the most emotionally invested bone.
 A lot of emotions are reflected in mandible movement, such as anger, stress, peace, calmness, etc. When the jaw is restricted in movement, it has a physical effect and an emotional effect.